-Levy has hosted SportsCenter from many of the biggest events in sports, including the Super Bowl, NBA Finals, Final Four, College Football Playoff and more.
-He and ESPN hockey analyst Barry Melrose have covered the Stanley Cup Finals for ESPN for more than 25 years – every year since 1995.
+Levy has hosted SportsCenter from many of the biggest events in sports, including the Super Bowl, NBA Finals, Final Four, College Football Playoff, Monday Night Football games and more.
+He and ESPN hockey analyst Barry Melrose have notably covered the Stanley Cup Finals for ESPN for more than 25 years – every year since 1994.

-Prior to joining ESPN, Levy’s television experience included working at WCBS-TV in New York as a sports anchor/reporter (1992-93) and hosting Sports Desk on the Madison Square Garden Network (1989).
+Prior to joining ESPN, Levy worked at WCBS-TV in New York as a sports anchor/reporter (1992-93) and as a Sports Desk host on the Madison Square Garden Network (1989-91).

-Levy’s radio experience includes serving as a weekend sports reporter and host of The NFL In Action and various call-in programs at WFAN-AM in New York (1986-93).
-He also produced and hosted a nationally syndicated pre-game show on the NHL Radio Network (1988-89), and hosted intermission updates for the New York Rangers’ and Knicks’ games and filled in as a host for SportsNight at WNBC-AM in New York (1987-88).
-He was also a part-time reporter for various sports events at WABC-AM (1987).
+In addition to television, Levy worked in radio as a weekend sports reporter and host of The NFL In Action and various call-in programs at WFAN-AM in New York (1989-93).
+He also produced and hosted a nationally syndicated pre-game show on the NHL Radio Network (1988-89), hosted intermission updates for the New York Rangers and Knicks games, and he filled in as a host for SportsNight at WNBC-AM in New York (1987-88).
+Levy was also a part-time reporter for various sports events at WABC-AM while in college (1985-87).

-Levy began his television career at WTOP-TV in 1983 while an undergraduate at SUNY at Oswego.
-He worked at the station during his four years at Oswego State and was sports director there for two years (1986-87).
+Levy began his television career at WTOP-TV in 1983 as an undergraduate at SUNY-Oswego.
+He worked at the station during his four years at Oswego State and was sports director for two years (1986-87).
 Levy also called play-by-play for Oswego State’s hockey team on WOCR Radio, and he had his own column “Levy’s Lines” (1984-87) and served as sports editor his senior year for The Oswegonian college newspaper.

-Levy has had cameo appearances in six movies, starting in 1999 when he played himself in Mystery, Alaska, a story about a small town hockey team’s big game against the New York Rangers.
-He has also appeared in Fever Pitch, The Ringer, The Game Plan, Tooth Fairy and Parental Guidance.
-In Spring 2013 he shot scenes for Grudge Match, featuring Sylvester Stallone and Robert De Niro, and Million Dollar Arm, with John Hamm.
+Levy has had cameo appearances in eight films, starting in 1999 when he played himself in the hockey-themed Mystery, Alaska.
+He has also appeared in Fever Pitch, The Ringer, The Game Plan, Tooth Fairy and Parental Guidance, Grudge Match and most recently Million Dollar Arm.

 Levy has hosted the U.S. Hockey Hall of Fame Induction Celebration annually since 2010.
-Starting in January 2004, for two years he and Melrose were part-owners of the Adirondack Frostbite of the United Hockey League.
+Starting in January 2004, for two years he and Melrose were part owners of the Adirondack Frostbite of the United Hockey League.